LyricLy/Ly/README.md

 ly.py myprogram.ly
 ```

-Optionally, you can also include code directly in the command line:
+There are also many optional flags, you can see all of them with this:
 ```
-ly.py "^"Hello, world!^"r[o]"
+ly.py -h
 ```

 For more information on the language, see the wiki.